Hot Chocolate Coffee Rum Cake

-Did everyone have a great Christmas?
+Did everyone have a great Christmas holiday?
 I’m having a dessert marathon over here and I’ll be surprised if my pants still zip up once the New Year hits.
 Speaking of being in holiday dessert mode, nothing gets me in the spirit of the holidays like a good, old-fashioned rum cake.
 If you’re having a party for New Year’s Eve, this cake is sure to win everyone over.

 I had a blast creating this awesome Hot Chocolate Coffee Rum cake using International Delight‘s new Hot Chocolate.
 The whole family went crazy for it!
 Using International Delight’s hot chocolate made it easy for me by eliminating the step of having to prepare the hot chocolate for this recipe.
 Their hot chocolate comes in milk or dark chocolate and, if not baking with it, you can just heat it right up in the microwave and serve.
 That makes one less thing you have to worry about when you’re hosting your friends and family!
 It would also be a nice treat for your kids to have over winter break.
 International Delight also makes a seasonal Eggnog (original and vanilla flavor)!